 Submission of the Enduring Materials Doc Pac is due at least 60 days before the first date of offering the Enduring Materials.

-The Enduring Materials Doc Pac must be reviewed, updated, and resubmitted every three years and as needed by the Activity Planner and CE Administrator.
+The Enduring Materials Doc Pac must be reviewed, updated, and resubmitted every three years for renewal and requires completion of the Pre-Application Form by the Activity Planner at least 90 days prior to expiring.

 Joint Providership